Sesame Summit 2026 – application open

 As a media nerd, I knew that events are something media outlets love to run these days — and that they offer a sweet spot of brand credibility, built-in audience and the all-important journalistic halo effect.
 So I asked a dozen or so media organisations for their packages, as well as a few of the well-known startup/VC-focused event businesses, expecting smooth sales pitches and crisp decks with all the information I needed.

 Instead, I hit a wall.
 The only media organiser that gave me an acceptable experience was Reuters.
 They answered my questions, sent me clear information, and kept follow-up emails to a reasonable number.
-Nothing flashy, but professional, efficient, and good enough that I could make a case to my client.
+Nothing flashy, but professional, efficient, and good enough that I could make a case to the startup.
 For balance, I also asked Web Summit and they were equally helpful but not technically a publishing house, so I was using them as a benchmark.

 Everyone else?
 Like pulling teeth.
 Without the laughing gas.